 After you download the app, you’ll need to fill out a brief application.
 They’ll ask for personal information like your Social Security number, but it’s basically the same information necessary to open any brokerage account.

 Next, you’ll be asked to link your bank account.
 You don’t have to link your account to sign up, but you’ll need one if you ever want to transfer funds into your account or withdraw funds.

 New customers can start investing almost immediately with instant access to bank transfers of up to $1,000.

-Commission Free Trades.
-Free?
-What’s not to like?
+Commission-Free Trades.
+It’s hard not to like free!
 Whether you’re a frequent trader or a little less active, saving up to $10 with each trade can really add up.